otacke/h5p-essay/README.md

 ### Misc
 - text statistics and metrics, e.g. readability metrics or maybe something related to the AFINN file
 - different levels of difficulty, choosable by teacher and/or student
-- add css styling to feedback text.
+- add css styling to feedback text (?)
-- later on: possible build a model that allows to relate texts with scores from a human, so you can train the content type and then use this model to compute the/a score, too.
+- later on: possibly build a model that allows to relate texts with scores from a human, so you can train the content type and then use this model to compute the/a score, too.

 ## About this repository
 If you want to download the sourcecode, you can choose from three main branches: